wttung/wttung.github.io/_talks/file.md

 ---
-title: "Talk 1 on Relevant Topic in Your Field"
+title: ""
-collection: talks
+collection: Conference
-type: "Talk"
+type: "Presentation"
 permalink: /talks/2012-03-01-talk-1
-venue: "UC San Francisco, Department of Testing"
+venue: "Somewhere in Colonge"
-date: 2012-03-01
+date: 2024-03-01
-location: "San Francisco, CA, USA"
+location: "Colonge, Germany"
 ---

 This is a description of your talk, which is a markdown file that can be all markdown-ified like any other post.
 Yay markdown!